Repti58/Blockchain-picker/README.md

 ## Usage
 The application collects data in the background.<br>
-To get the address with the largest balance change, make a request to http://localhost:3000/api/max
+To get the address with the largest balance change (Eth), make a request to http://localhost:3000/api/max

 ## Settings
 Optionally you can add the following variables to .env file: <br><br>